orval-labs/orval/docs/src/pages/guides/svelte-query.md

 ---
-id: react-query
+id: svelte-query
-title: React query
+title: Svelte query
 ---

-You should have an OpenApi specification and an orval config where you define the mode as react-query.
+You should have an OpenApi specification and an orval config where you define the mode as svelte-query.

-#### Example with react query
+#### Example with svelte query

 ```js
 module.exports = {